Teradata/python-driver/README.md

 <a id="ChangeLog"></a>

 ### Change Log

+`20.0.0.32` - June 11, 2025
+* FastLoad to Vector column using transform Vector_IO or Vector_IO_VARCHAR

 `20.0.0.31` - June 2, 2025
 * Build DLL and shared library with standard Go 1.24.3